tonytvo/blog-generator/content/blog/road-less-stupid/index.md

 - **What**
   - 1. The specific measurable outcomes (or standards) you—as Owner/ CEO/leader-have prioritized for the business.
-  - 2. The primary obstacle that is prohibiting the forward progress from Point A (where you are) to Point B (where you would like to be).
+  - 2. The primary obstacle is prohibiting the forward progress from Point A (where you are) to Point B (where you would like to be).
 Clarity on this "gap" is critical to understanding the problem and converting the problem into an opportunity.

 - **How**
   - The plan or strategy your team has created (with your adult supervision and input) to overcome this obstacle.
 The plan will also describe the resources required to execute the plan as well as the timelines, including milestones (interim targets) and delivery dates.